nsbradford/HorizonCV/README.md

 ## Usage

 Note that you'll need OpenCV compiled with FFMPEG support in order to load videos.
 See [this script](https://github.com/nsbradford/ExuberantCV/blob/master/installOpenCV.sh) for help.
+To run a demo:

     $ python runner.py